 No matter whether you follow Agile practices or use a more traditional method or methodology.
 Performing project tracking with Jira and Projectrak is transparent to the method because it does not focus in how you do things, instead, Projectrak focuses in the collaboration among managers and teams by means of project data, so we get an answer to these questions:

 → Which is the status of a project?

 → Which is its business objective?

-Customize and rehuse project properties, and convert them in layouts within Profields in order to get tailored information about your projects with a simple view.
+Customize and rehuse project properties, and convert them in layouts within Projectrak (formerly Profields) in order to get tailored information about your projects with a simple view.

 Let’s be honest, accessing all the information of different projects, in a single place, in a very visual way, by performing fewer clicks, it’s a win!
 This is available in the project sheet offered by Jira in its native version or in the Profileds’ Project Navigator, where are displayed different views: The Releases View and/or the List View (only for Server & Data Center).

-The Profields views show the project changes: who made them, and when they were made; the History feature make possible to enable an exhaustive tracking of all of these changes.
+The Projectrak views show the project changes: who made them, and when they were made; the History feature make possible to enable an exhaustive tracking of all of these changes.

-The History feature of Profields shows which change was made, when, and by who.
+The History feature of Projectrak shows which change was made, when, and by who.

 If during the development of a project, you may have likely wondered about these questions: